pkchen1129/PureRangeImageUnet/README.md

 The purpose of this project is to perform label segmentations on a range image extracted from a point cloud using a deep learning approach.
 The dataset that was used was the Segmantic KITTI datasets (seq 00-10).

 There were several steps that we took to accomplish this which will be outlined in this repository.
+* Result Plot with BKI Semantic
-* Plot and Quantitative Results
+* Quantitative Results
+* Prerequisites
 * Generating Range Images
-* Deep Neural Network (Unet)
-* Evaluation of Labeled Output
-* Visualize map using BKISemanticMapping
+* Associating range image pixel with labels
+* PRI-Unet (Pure Range Image Unet)
+* Ground Truth and PRI-Unet Prediction

-## Plotting Results with BKI Semantic
+## Result Plot with BKI Semantic
 Below are the plots of the trajectory and the map of the labeled point cloud data using BKI Semantics.
 Note that the trajectory are not plotted with equal axis for easier visualization.
 The point cloud map is plotted with equal axis.
 <img src="images/6_pose_plot.jpg" alt="drawing" height="400" title="lidar pose graph"/>
 *Plots of ground truth pose for individual sequences*